Qiskit/qiskit-serverless/docs/deployment/client_configuration.rst

 		client = QuantumServerless(provider)

-With that you can run your programs against provider.
+With this configuration in place, you can run your programs against the provider.